Blisters have many different causes. These may include:

 Protect the Area

 - Be gentle with the injured area.
 To prevent further injury, use a bandage made for blisters.
 Also, put a cushion around the blister to protect it.
-The blister should begin to shrink in about seven days.
+The blister should begin to shrink in about 7 days.

 - Do not pop or lance the blister.
 Opening the blister increases the chance of infection and delays healing.